-International investors can brace against some of the implication of a slowdown in China’s economy by taking simple measures aimed to rebalancing their portfolio to account for these changes.
+International investors can brace against some of the implication of a slowdown in China’s economy by taking simple measures aimed at rebalancing their portfolio to account for these changes.

 The most profound effects of a slowdown in China’s economy would be reduced consumption of commodities, and as a result, lower commodity prices over the long-term.
 However, it's worth noting that commodity futures trade based on expectations rather than reality, so the timing of these declines will depend on perception.
 It's also possible that other countries will pick up the slack, particularly those in Southeast Asia.

 Investors can mitigate the effects of a decline in any individual country by ensuring that their portfolio is properly diversified in countries around the world, including developed countries like the U.S. and regions like Europe, as well as in other emerging markets that could be positioned to take over manufacturing activity.

 Investors should also be cognizant of the potential for a sharp contraction in China.
 Like other economies, China could experience a boom-bust cycle that could damage its equity and bond markets.
 The real estate market has become a major concern in 2016 and 2017, but other asset bubbles could become equally oversized if the economy overheats and regulators aren't able to rein in growth.
 These are important trends that investors should keep a close eye on over time.